tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 An axiom types the object of the `bdqffdq:hasArgument` object as a `bdqffdq:Argument`.

-An instance of `bdqffdq:Argument` SHOULD have exactly one `bdqffdq:hasArgumentValue` data property holding the value of the argument that replaces the `bdqffdq:Parameter` in the `bdqffdq:hasExpectedResponse` of the `bdqffdq:Specification`.
-An instance of `bdqffdq:Argument` SHOULD have exactly one `bdqffdq:hasParameter` object property that denotes the parameter within the `bdqffdq:hasExpectedResponse` that is to be replaced by the value of the `bdqffdq:hasArgumentValue`.
-An instance of `bdqffdq:Argument` SHOULD be related to exactly one instance of a `bdqffdq:Specification` with the `bdqffdq:hasArgument` object property.
+Each instance of `bdqffdq:Argument` SHOULD have exactly one `bdqffdq:hasArgumentValue` literal providing the value of the argument that replaces the `bdqffdq:Parameter` in the `bdqffdq:hasExpectedResponse` of the `bdqffdq:Specification`.

+Each instance of `bdqffdq:Argument` SHOULD have exactly one `bdqffdq:hasParameter` object property that denotes the parameter within the `bdqffdq:hasExpectedResponse` that is to be replaced by the value of the `bdqffdq:hasArgumentValue`.

+Each instance of `bdqffdq:Argument` SHOULD be related to exactly one instance of a `bdqffdq:Specification` with the `bdqffdq:hasArgument` object property.

 Each instance of a `bdqffdq:Specification` MAY have zero to many `bdqffdq:hasArgument` object properties relating it to zero to many `bdqffdq:Argument` instances.